bocianowski1/cpp-api/README.md

 ## Run in Docker

-`make run` or simply `make` - a shortcut for building and running the Dockerfile.
+`make run` or simply `make` — a shortcut for building and running the Dockerfile.
 This currently does not start the Python server.<br/>This must be done separately: `make serve`.

 ## Run locally

 **Before running the code locally**
 Export the required environment variables.
-Copy the output from `env.sh`.
+Copy the output from `env.sh app`.

 Install C++ Dependencies: `brew install libcurl`<br/>
 Install Python Dependencies: `pip3 install -r requirements.txt`